-South Africa's main budget and consolidated government expenditure are presented in the statistical tables that appear at the back of the 2023 Budget Review.
-The structure of the reporting tables is based on recommendations in the 2014 Government Finance Statistics Manual (2014 GFSM), and the 2008 System of National Accounts (2008 SNA).
-Certain modifications to the structure of the accounts and the labelling of the receipt and payment items have been made to take into account specific features of the South African environment.
+South Africa's main budget and consolidated government1 expenditure are presented in the statistical tables that appear at the back of the 2025 Budget Review.
+These tables are prepared on the modified cash basis of accounting.
+The structure of the reporting tables is broadly based on the 2014 Government Finance Statistics Manual2 (2014 GFSM) and the 2008 System of National Accounts3 (2008 SNA).
+However, modifications to the structure of the accounts and the labelling of the receipt and payment items have been made to take into account specific features of the South African environment.
+At the transactional level, the classification principles in the economic reporting format and the standard chart of accounts (SCOA) are in line with the Government Finance Statistics (GFS).
+Deviations from the 2014 GFSM partly occur because the GFSM is based on the accrual basis of accounting.
+The South African government is in the process of transitioning to the accrual basis of accounting and implementing an integrated financial management system.

-The Government Finance Statistics (GFS) presentation as prescribed in the 2014 GFSM also differs in some respects from the presentation in Chapter 2 of the Budget Review, which is based on the 2008 SNA.
-This annexure describes the presentation format and structure of the government accounts, and explains deviations between the 2014 GFSM recommendations and the way government statistics are compiled and presented.
-It also describes the salient characteristics of the 2008 SNA's section on government statistics.
+The GFS presentation in the 2014 GFSM also differs in some respects from the presentation in Chapter 2 of the Budget Review, which is based on the 2008 SNA.
+This annexure describes the presentation format and structure of the government accounts and explains deviations between the 2014 GFSM recommendations and the way government statistics are compiled and presented.